-In addition to the County government, Sedgwick County contains 27 townships, 20 cities, 20 unified school districts, 12 improvement districts (eight improvement districts levy taxes), 11 recreation commissions, nine tax increment districts, seven cemetery districts, five drainage districts, four watershed districts, ten active tax increment financing districts, two redevelopment districts, two library districts, one fire district, and one groundwater district.
-Ten of the unified school districts, two of the cities, one of the cemetery districts, three of the drainage districts, one of the improvement districts, one of the library districts, and nine of the recreation commission districts cross the border into at least one other county.
+In addition to the County government, Sedgwick County contains 26 townships, 20 cities, 20 unified school districts, 12 improvement districts (eight improvement districts levy taxes), 11 recreation commissions, 11 tax increment districts, 11 active tax increment financing districts, seven cemetery districts, five drainage districts, four watershed districts, two library districts, one redevelopment district, one fire district, and one groundwater district.
+Ten of the unified school districts, two of the cities, two of the cemetery districts, three of the drainage districts, one of the improvement districts, one of the library districts, and nine of the recreation commission districts cross the border into at least one other county.